ballerina-platform/module-ballerinax-netsuite/netsuite/Module.md

     Information).

         E.g:  https://<ACCOUNT_ID>.suitetalk.api.netsuite.com
+* Configure the connector with obtained tokens

-## Quickstart(s)
+## Quickstart
+To use the NetSuite connector in your Ballerina application, update the .bal file as follows:
+### Step1: Import the module
-1. Create a Ballerina file and import the following Netsuite module and the others.
+* Create a Ballerina file and import the following Netsuite module and the others.
 ```ballerina
 import ballerinax/netsuite;
 ```
+### Step2: Provide Client configuration
 2. Create a NetSuite Client by providing credentials.
 Initialize the connector by giving authentication details in the HTTP client config, which has built-in support for Token Based Authentication(TBA).
 NetSuite uses TBA to authenticate and authorize requests.
 The NetSuite connector can be initialized by the HTTP client config using the client ID, client secret, access token and access token secret.
 You may use Ballerina [Configuration variable](https://ballerina.io/learn/by-example/configurable.html) to store your credentials.
 ```ballerina
 public function main() returns error? {